 Assing a keyboard shortcut to System Monitor

-1. Open the Keyboard utility from the Unity dash or just go to System Settings > Keyboard How To Use Task Manager In Ubuntu
+1. Open the Keyboard utility from the Unity dash or go to System Settings > Keyboard.
+How To Use Task Manager In Ubuntu

-2. In the Shortcuts tab, click on the + button and a small pop-up window opens up.
+2. In the Shortcuts tab, click the + button, and a small pop-up window opens.
 Here you can give it a name and in the command field enter gnome-system-monitor.
 Click Apply.

 3. Click where it says Disabled now and then press the key combination you want to use.
 If you prefer, you can press Ctrl+Alt+Delete as well.
-You will be warned that this shortcut is already assigned for Log Out, just click on Reassign.
+You will be warned that this shortcut is already assigned for Log Out, and click Reassign.

 If you are using another desktop environment with Ubuntu, such as KDE Plasma, the process can be a little different for you.